SrijanBadhya/Debsoc/Running the PES Debsoc.md

 juniors are unaware that they even have the right to judge, so make sure you give them the option to, always.

-people talk about selective being good because, "people will feel good when they struggled and made it to the soc and others didn't".
-This is bullshit.
-A bunch of people are bound to dip out on their own anyway.